Advanced Uniview IP Camera Guide - NVR IPCAMERA SECURITY

 How To Upload A Custom Audio Clip

 Some select UNV models have deterrent capabilities.
-From that, the cameras can output a audio clip as a response to an event trigger.
+From that, the cameras can output a preset audio clip as a response to an event trigger.

 One great feature is that UNV allows you to upload custom sounds from the EZView App!